-Over the past few years, Spotify has attracted millions of music fans with its amazing sound experience and songs at affordable prices.
-However, you might find your favorite music app keeps crashing sometimes.
-The reasons for its crashing could be various and in this guide, we’d like to offer you 8 methods to fix this issue.
+Over the past few years, Spotify has attracted millions of music fans with its amazing sound experience affordable songs.
+However, you may find Spotify keeps crashing sometimes.
+The reasons for Spotify crashing could be various.
+In this guide, we’d like to reveal possible reasons why Spotify keeps crashing on Android and accordingly offer you 9 methods to fix this issue.

-With 286 active monthly users, Spotify is one of the world’s largest music streaming platforms.
-Millions of people use the Spotify Android app to listen to their favorite artists, so if the app keeps crashing you’re not alone.
+With 286 million active monthly users, Spotify has become one of the world’s largest music streaming platforms.
+Millions of people use the Spotify app to listen to their favorite artists, so if the app keeps crashing you can refer to this post.

-Depending on the situation, you may need to force the app to close when it’s stuck.
-Quitting the app can clear any minor flaws including corrupted cache and data from within the app.
-In spite of this, let’s take a look at other 8 proven ways to fix the Spotify keeps crashing issue on Android phones.
+Considering the above situations, you may need to force stop Spotify when it’s crashing.
+Quitting the app can clear minor flaws including corrupted cache and data within the app.
+In spite of this, let’s take a look at other 9 proven ways to fix the Spotify keeps closing randomly on Android phones.

-A reason why Spotify keeps crashing is that your Android device may suffer from a system issue.
-As a matter of fact, many unexpected causes can lead to the Android system’s bugs, which can further lead to the crash of Android applications.
-And also Spotify keeps crashing in background.
-With the help of DroidKit – Android Repair Tool, it doesn’t matter whether you figure out the specific cause for the broken Android system.
-All you need is to install the latest version of DroidKit on your computer, connect your Android phone to the computer and take the following steps to get rid of the Android system issue.
+If Spotify keeps crashing occasionally, you can simply force stop Spotify.
+However, if Spotify keeps crashing on Android, your phone may suffer from a system issue.
+As a matter of fact, many unexpected causes can lead to the Android system’s bugs – such as a recent Android system update, and these fators can further lead to the crash of a certain Android application.
+With the help of DroidKit – Android System Repair tool, it doesn’t matter whether you can figure out the specific cause for the broken Android system.
+All you need is to free trythe latest version of DroidKit on your computer, connect your Android phone to the computer and take the following steps to get rid of the Android system issue.

 Free Download * 100% Clean & Safe

-Step 1.
-Now, free download DroidKit and take the steps below to get Spotify workable again!
+Now, free install the latest version of DroidKit and take the steps below to get Spotify workable again!